 In The Divine Conspiracy Dallas Willard shares some key thoughts on a developmental model of spiritual formation in Christ.
 He identifies five stages or dimensions of “taking on the eternal kind of life of being in The Kingdom Among Us.”
 He says we do this on “a basis of loving cooperation” or “shared endeavor” with Christ. (p.
 367) In his characteristic crisp, insightful wording he describes the orderly way that disciples of Jesus tend to progress in their participation of the divine nature (2 Peter 1:5).

-Dallas’ progression correlates fairly well with the research-based CHRIST stages of spiritual formation that we teach to pastors, leaders, and ministry spouses in Soul Shepherding’s TLC Certificate in Spiritual Formation and Soul Care Ministry.
-I’ll comment on this below and also on Dallas Willard’s “Curriculum for Christlikeness” in The Divine Conspiracy and his teaching on the VIM pattern spiritual transformation in Renovation of the Heart.
+Dallas’ progression correlates well with the research-based and field-tested CHRIST stages of faith that we write about in our book Journey of the Soul: A Practical Guide to Emotional and Spiritual Growth.
+This book applies insights we’ve learned from Dallas Willard’s “Curriculum for Christlikeness” in The Divine Conspiracy and his teaching on the VIM pattern spiritual transformation in Renovation of the Heart.

 Dallas Willard’s Stages of Eternal Living